jadijadi/gittutorial/all-notes-from-tutorial.md

 7. **Restore Files:**

    To manipulate the state of your working directory and staging area without affecting the commit history, you can use the `git restore` command:

     - To unstage a file, use:
       ```
       git restore --staged <file>
       ```
+      - it works similarly to the `(git reset "filename")` command.

+    - To restore all staged files:
+      ```
+      git restore --staged *
+      ```

+    - To  restore file content back to latest commit:
+      ```
+      git restore <file>
+      ```

     - To restore a specific file from a previous commit to your working directory, use:
       ```
       git restore --source=<commit> <file>
       ```
+      - It restores the content of <file> to match the version from the specified <commit>.
+This will overwrite the file in your working directory with the version from the given commit, but it won't affect the staging area or commit history.

     - To restore your entire working directory to match a specific commit, use:
       ```